sapher/gitlab-ci-component-linter/README.md

 Linter for Gitlab CI components.
 Validate that project follow the [guidelines](https://docs.gitlab.com/ee/ci/components/#directory-structure) defined by Giltab for CI components.

-> This loot name is not that great, if you have a better idea, please open an issue.
+> This tool name is not that great, if you have a better idea, please open an issue.

 ## Install